kfit-dev/OTPTextField/README.md

 Then run `pod install`.

-Don't forget to `import OTPTextField` in every file you'd like to use Hero.
+Don't forget to `import OTPTextField` in every file you'd like to use.

 #### Carthage